 In this video, Greg Welborn gives a review of some of the complexities and benefits to Family Limited Partnerships.

 The FLP reduces estate and gift taxes because partnership shares are not worth the same amount.
-In a general corporation, one share of stock has the same value as another share of stock.
+In a general corporation, one share of stock has the same fair market value as another share of stock.
 In a Family Limited Partnership, the general partner shares are uniquely different than the limited partner shares.
 The general partner shares (even just 2% ownership) are more valuable than the limited partner shares.

 Think about this logically.
-If I told you I own a company worth $1,000,000 and want to sell 98% of it to you, you’d be willing to pay me $980,000 (98% of $1 million).
+If I told you I own a company worth $1,000,000 and want to sell 98% of it to you, you’d be willing to pay me $980,000 (98% of one million dollars).
 But if I told you that those 98% shares do NOT let you vote for the board of directors, do not let you fire/hire the managers of the company, and do not entitle you to any dividends or distributions, you would not pay me $980,000.
 You might still want to own part of this company, but you’d pay me a lot less for those shares.

 A good general rule of thumb is that you’d pay roughly 60%.
 In other words, there would be a 40% discount in value for those shares which do not give you any control.
 That discount can vary, but it is a good rule of thumb.

 The IRS acknowledges this economic fact.
 That means if you gift your kids/grandkids 98% of the Family Limited Partnership in limited partner shares, the IRS will acknowledge that you’ve made a monetary gift of roughly $588,000 (a 40% discount on $980K).